 - Once dry, vacuum again.

-How to Deep Clean Your Carpet Without a Machine
+How to Deep Clean Carpet Stains By Hand

-Buying or renting a machine to steam clean your carpet is not the only way to get the stubborn stains out.
-If you have a mess to clean up but you don’t want to run to the store for a steam cleaner, you might be wondering how to deep clean your carpet without a machine.
+Buying or renting a machine to deep clean a carpet is not the only way to get the stubborn stains out.
+If you have a mess to clean up but you don’t want to run to the store for a steam cleaner, you can definitely deep clean your carpet without a machine.
 The good news is, if you have a vacuum, you can get the job done.

 You’ll need two tools: a stiff-bristled scrubbing brush (the largest you have — rubber works best) and a spray bottle.